 At the foothill of Fruska Gora, there is one more place, full of old memories as well as temptations.
 This small town has in its surroundings, wide Danube, cultivated mountain, rich vineyards, unusual old buildings, and cultural monuments.

 The archbishop Pavle Nenadovic got his reputation as an architect of the XVIII century Cathedral, which was decorated by the same mosaic works as it was done in the famous Constantinople St. Sophia Church.
 It was dedicated to St. Nicholas, the protector of navigators and other travelers.

 Sremski Karlovci is a town full of temptations.
-You should know how to resist the honey of Sremski Karlovci and more than that, how to resist world famous wine - bermet.
+You should know how to resist the honey of Sremski Karlovci and more than that, how to resist world-famous wine – bermet.
 It has a unique taste as a result of even twenty different herbs and spices.
 That wine was drunk by unfortunate passengers of the Titanic during their voyage to far away from America.

 This town keeps the memory of the great Serbian poet and his enormous love.
-A well-known romantic writer Branko Radicevic, fell in love with fascinating Mina Karadzic, a daughter of Vuk Karadzic, the father of Serbian literacy.
+A well-known romantic writer Branko Radicevic, fell in love with fascinating Mina Karadzic, the daughter of Vuk Karadzic, the father of Serbian literacy.

 Sights to visit in Sremski Karlovci:

 - St. Nicholas Orthodox church

 - Patriarch's Palace

 - famous Grammar school from the XVIII century